 But if Surfshark really wants to start hanging with the big boys over at Nord and Express, we'd like to see it put its money where its mouth is and bring in an independent auditor to verify the provider's privacy claims.

-On the security front, the provider supports OpenVPN, IKEv2 and the speedy WireGuard protocol, with the 256-AES encryption.
+On the security front, the provider supports OpenVPN, IKEv2 and the speedy WireGuard protocol, with the 256-AES encryption, with improvements to authentication handshakes now using SHA-4096, and data authentication on OpenVPN CBC making use of SHA-256.
 A kill-switch is also available which works admirably and the provider states that it doesn't have logging of any kind.

 If your main reason for getting one of these apps is as a streaming VPN, then we think you're better off with one of the other providers on this list.
-It rather struggled to effectively unblock Netflix, Hulu and the like.
+While it did manage to unblock Amazon Prime Video, and Disney Plus, iPlayer put up too much of a fight.
+Those wanting to access US Netflix are in luck, while our testing in other locations only allowed us access to Netflix Original titles.

 The multi-year plan is the best choice here if you don't mind committing that long.
 But it only seems that PIA is on the up and up... it recently added an extra 15,000 or so servers to its network, making it the biggest out there of any mainstream VPNs.